gitlabhq/gitlab-ci/doc/runners/README.md

 # Runners

 In GitLab CI, Runners run your [jobs](jobs/README.md).
-A runner is an isolated (virtual) machine that gets activated by the coordinator.
+A runner is an isolated (virtual) machine that picks up builds through the coordinator API of GitLab CI.

 A runner can be specific to a certain project or serve any project in GitLab CI.
 A runner that serves all projects is called a shared runner.